terencetaothucb/Pulse-Voltage-Response-Generation/README.md

 NMC_21Ah_W_5000.xlsx
 LFP_35Ah_W_5000.xlsx
 ### 4.4.
 Adjustability: Features of Different Hyperparameters
 We extracted U1-U21 features under 5-50% SOC, 5s pulse time or pulse width for [our publication](To be published).
 Moreover, our feature engineering codes have strong scalability.
 You can adjust the settings at the top of programs of step 2 and step 3 to extract different features.
 No need to perform step 1 again if reproduction completed once.
-Remember to keep the settings of the second and third steps consistent.
+Remember to keep the settings in the programs of step 2 and step 3 consistent.
 #### 4.4.1.
 SOC
 ~~~python
 soc_to_extract = [5, 10, 15, 20, 25, 30, 35, 40, 45, 50] # In our publication: 5-50% SOC